Article

 You will need to disclose these payments on your tax return at the Australian Government allowances and payments section.

-How might coronavirus affect my tax refund/liability?
+How might coronavirus affect my 2019/20 Australian tax return?

 Coronavirus may impact your tax position and subsequent refund or liability.